My apple donuts are kid-friendly and adult-loved healthy apple snacks. Top them how you like and enjoy a healthy treat any time of the day.

 - Ground Cinnamon: Cinnamon adds a lovely spice to the almond butter mixture and goes well with green apples.

 The base of this snack is super simple, with only two ingredients!
-Check out my toppings section for an endless number of ways to top this easy snack.
+Check out my toppings section for an endless number of ways to top this easy snack for kids (and adults!).

 Now this is where the fun starts.
 I recommend a few toppings in the recipe below, yet really you can jazz these apple snacks up however you want!
 Here are a few more topping recommendations for bedazzled donuts: